 - Each member will pay a fee of 325$ for a period of 2 years of the member’s stay.

-After all this is sent, we will then contact you upon approval by the Uganda media council and further more help you to secure the filming permits for all of your crew members allowing you to carry out filming in Uganda National Parks.
+After sending the necessary details, we will then contact you upon approval by the Uganda media council and further help you to secure the filming permits for all of your crew members allowing you to carry out filming in Uganda National Parks.

 Location filming permit